esp-rs/esp-wifi-sys/README.md

 You can strip the `.eh_frame` segment from these binaries like this, to make it work:
 `riscv32-esp-elf-objcopy --remove-section=.eh_frame esp-wifi-sys-esp32c61/libs/libphy.a`

+(This seems to be fixed now, the above step wasn't needed for the last update.)

+Make sure to NOT use a `libclang` version later than 21!
+It will generate structs containing just a single field `pub _address: u8`.

 ## License